Voltair88/Voltair88/README.md

 # 💫 About Me:
-🌱 I’m currently learning how to develop iOS and Android applications
+👨‍💼 I’m currently working as a freelance Frontend developer 📚 I’m currently studying iOS and Android application development

 ## 🌐 Socials: